smileyborg/UIView-AutoLayout/README.md

 Bring 'em on! :)

 I'm especially interested in hearing about any common use cases that this API does not currently address.
+Feel free to add feature requests (and view current work in progress) on the [Feature Request](https://github.com/smileyborg/UIView-AutoLayout/wiki/Feature-Requests) page of the wiki for this project.